rumca-js/Django-link-archive/README.md

  - Even though I have 100 sources, I still find useful info from outside of my sources.
 Some through YouTube, some through Reddit, etc.
  - Link rot is real.
 Some of archived links may be not working after some time.
 This is especially true for msn, and yahoo, which quite fast delete older links from their database
  - It is hard to define which sources are to be added into database.
 Even though I have more than 100 sources, I check regularly only a handful of them

+I could not decide if my link database should be public or not.
+Therefore I created two environments:
+ - public, with all important information
+ - private, with links that are not relevant for the public

 ## Analysis of Tools